Xuxa Gêmeas: Home media

 Xuxa Gêmeas took almost a year to be released on DVD.
 Only from November 21, 2007, the DVD was put on sale for retail.
 For the rental companies the wait was a little lower, about 4 months before.
 The DVD brought as a gift an adult passport to the Xuxa World Park, which operated in São Paulo.

 Reception

 Critical response

 The screened audience of Filmow gave the film a rating of 1.6, based on more than 1,522 votes.
 The screened audience of Filmow gave the film a rating of 1.6, based on more than 1,522 votes.
-Adudiencia do Adorocinema, gave three stars of five, with a note of 3.1 points to the film.
+The website's audience from AdoroCinema, gave three stars of five, with a note of 3.1 points to the film.
 The IMDb audience general gave the film a rating of 1.5 points and a star.